damoclestek35088/damoclestek35088/README.md

 </h1>

 My name is Damocles.
 Despite me having a github profile, I hardly know how to code.
 I'm currently learning to code, and it's going fine.
 If you're professional, please reach out!
 Any help would be appreciated!!
+I had a previous account; I kept getting stalked, so I had to create an alt.

 ## Interests